We’re celebrating 50 Years! Click here to find out how you can get involved!

 Prof. Edward Day

-Professor or Addiction Psychiatry, School of Psychiatry at the University of Birmingham.
 Dr Ed Day is a Psychiatrist who combines clinical work in the NHS with research and teaching.
 He specializes in the treatment of drug and alcohol use disorders, and his research focuses on testing novel pharmacological and psychosocial interventions.
 He was appointed the National Recovery Champion by the Home Office in May 2019.

-Prof. Dr. David Best
+Prof. David Best

 Prof. Marie Jauffret-Roustide

-Socialist and Drug Policy Researcher, School for Advanced Studies in Social Science, Paris.
-Marie Jauffret-Roustide is a Sociologist.
-She leads sociological and public health studies on drug use practices and social processes of at-risk practices.
+Marie Jauffret-Roustide leads sociological and public health studies on drug use practices and social processes of at-risk behaviours.
 She is now the leader of an international comparative research on drug policies including the analysis of the biomedicalization process of addiction and the history of harm reduction and cannabis regulations.

-Dr. Paul Farnan
+Dr. Paul Sobey

 Dr. Sarah Morton

-Director of the Community Drug Programme in the School of Social Policy, Social Work and Social Justice in UCD.
-She holds a PhD from the Centre for Action Research in Professional Practice, University of Bath and has extensive experience in practice, policy development and research in regard to issues of substance use, domestic violence and practitioner practice development.
+Sarah Morton holds a PhD from the Centre for Action Research in Professional Practice, University of Bath and has extensive experience in practice, policy development and research in regard to issues of substance use, domestic violence and practitioner practice development.

 Prof. Jo-Hanna Ivers